 Men with penile cancer may experience the following symptoms or signs.
 Sometimes, men with penile cancer do not show any of these symptoms.
 Or, these symptoms may be caused by a medical condition that is not cancer.

-- A growth or sore on the penis, especially on the glans or foreskin, although it can also occur on the shaft
+- A growth or sore on the penis, especially on the glans or foreskin, although cancer also occurs on the shaft

 - Changes in the color of the penis